 During your first face-to-face interaction, asking open-ended questions is vital.
 If you sent pre-recorded videos earlier in the sales process, your prospect had a chance to learn more about you, and what you were all about.
 Now it’s your turn to learn about them beyond your research.

 Gain a solid understanding of their position and what support they are looking for by asking thoughtful questions and actively listening for understanding.

 If you normally ask prospects for a 30-minute call over the phone shorten it to 10 minutes when requesting to meet over video.
 If you typically ask to speak for an hour over the phone, aim for only 15 to 20 minutes on video.
 Why?
 Because you want to use frequency more than length when selling on video.

 When meeting in person, you can have a bigger impact on people by spending more time with them.
 But on video, your conversations should be replaced with shorter, more frequent interactions.
 The frequency of your appearance will have more of an impact when connecting remotely than how much time you spend talking to your contacts.

-Part of what makes video so powerful for discovery calls is the venue change phenomenon.
-To understand venue change, let’s walk through an example of the average person’s day working in an office.
+Part of what makes video so powerful for sales calls is the venue change phenomenon.
+To understand venue change, let’s walk through an example of what your day may have looked like working in an office.